adonisjs/v6-docs/content/docs/http/assets_bundling.md

 ```

 ## Referencing assets inside Edge templates
-Vite creates a dependency graph of files imported by the entrypoints and auto-updates their paths as per the bundled output.
-However, Vite is unaware of Edge templates and cannot detect the assets referenced by them.
+Vite creates a dependency graph of files imported by the entrypoints and auto-updates their paths per the bundled output.
+However, Vite is unaware of Edge templates and cannot detect their referenced assets.

 Therefore, we provide an Edge helper you can use to create URLs for files processed by Vite.
 In the following example:

 - The `asset` helper will return a URL pointing to the Vite dev server during development.
-- And return a URL pointing to the output filename during production.
+- Return a URL pointing to the output filename during production.

 ```edge
 <link ref="stylesheet" href="{{ asset('resources/css/app.css') }}">